sebastiandotdev/query/README.md

-# Welcome to the Fetchy
+# Welcome to the Query

 <img align="right" src="./ferry.png" height="150px" alt="the rust mascot">

-The **Fetchy** is a command-line tool developed in Rust that empowers users to seamlessly interact with RESTful APIs from their terminal.
+The **Query** is a command-line tool developed in Rust that empowers users to seamlessly interact with RESTful APIs from their terminal.
 Whether you're fetching data, posting information, or managing API resources, this CLI tool simplifies the process by offering a straightforward and intuitive interface.